Course Catalog

 ECE 302 Robotic and Autonomous Systems Lab

 Comprehensive laboratory-based course in electronic system design and analysis.
 Covers formal methods for the design and analysis of moderately complex real-world electronic systems.
 Course is centered around a semester-long design project involving a computer-controlled vehicle designed and constructed by teams of two students.
 Integrates microprocessors, communications, and control.
-Three lectures, one laboratory; open laboratory during final month.
 Prerequisites: 201 and 203.

 ECE 304 Electronic Circuits: Devices to ICs